SepidehMosaferi/SQL-Workshop/README.md

 SQL stands for Structured Query Language.
-You may hear it pronounced in the same way as the word ”sequel” or as S-Q-L. SQL is the language used to interact with a relational database.
-A ”SQL database” is any database one can interact with via SQL.
+You may hear it pronounced in the same way as the word "sequel" or as S-Q-L. SQL is the language used to interact with a relational database.
+A "SQL database" is any database one can interact with via SQL.

 Common SQL database management systems include mySQL and postgreSQL,